Teresa Pilkington

-Teresa Pilkington is an Irish lawyer who has been a judge of the Court of Appeal since September 2020.
-She was appointed to the High Court in July 2018, having previously been a barrister with a practice in civil law cases.
+Teresa Pilkington is an Irish judge and lawyer who has served as a Judge of the Court of Appeal since September 2020.
+She previously served as a Judge of the High Court from 2018 to 2020.

 Education

 Pilkington attended University College Dublin, from where she obtained a BA degree in 1981.
 She returned to the university in 1997 to obtain an LL.M. degree in commercial law in 1997.